akhilmaratha/MovieAppReact/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or suggestions about this project, feel free to contact the project maintainer:

+[Your Name]
+[Your Email Address]